Cod as food: Cod

 Cod is popular as a food with a mild flavour and a dense, flaky white flesh.
 Young Atlantic cod or haddock prepared in strips for cooking is called scrod.
+The cod's head has two main variety meat cuts: the cod tongue (not actually the tongue, but the lower jaw and chin barbel); and the cod cheek.
+The swim bladder is also a delicacy or traditional food, such as in Portugal.

 Cod's soft liver can be canned or fermented into cod liver oil, providing an excellent source of vitamin A, vitamin D, vitamin E and omega-3 fatty acids (EPA and DHA).
-Cod flesh is moist and flaky when cooked and is white in colour.

 In the United Kingdom, Atlantic cod is one of the most common ingredients in fish and chips, along with haddock and plaice.
 Cod can be easily turned into various other products, such as cod liver oil, omega pills, etc.

 According to the laws of kashrut, cod is considered kosher because it is a fish with both fins and scales.